TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 ﻿# Accept Bitcoin on Your Ghost Blog Today

-Tired of relying on Stripe for your Ghost platform and want to try something new?
-Do you want to receive payment from your Ghost blog in Bitcoin, of course without an fees and third party?

-Introducing BTCPay Server for Ghost – a plugin that allows you accept bitcoin payments directly on your blog from customers with no fee.
+Introducing BTCPay Server for Ghost – a simple way to accept payments from your customers via Bitcoin directly on your [Ghost blog](https://ghost.org/) with zero fees.

-Monetizing your content should be simple, and free from third-party fees.
-Our integration with Ghost allows you to connect your self-hosted BTCPay Server with your
-[Ghost blog](https://ghost.org/), enabling you accept Bitcoin payments swiftly and securely, while keeping you in full control of your funds.

-Whether you’re receiving donations, selling tiered memberships or use it to make a paywall and accept micropayments, this integration ensures seamless Bitcoin payments without third-party fees.
+Monetizing your content just got easier.
+With this integration, you have full control over your earnings—no middlemen, no extra charges.

+✨ Why use BTCPay with Ghost?
-🔹 Seamless Integration – Connect your Ghost blog to BTCPay Server in just a few clicks.
+✔ Easy Setup – Connect your Ghost blog to BTCPay Server in just a few clicks.

-🔹 Zero Fees, Full Control – No third-party processing, just direct Bitcoin payments to your wallet.
+✔ No Middlemen, No Fees – Accept payments directly to your wallet with no extra charges.

-🔹 Perfect for Creators – Monetize your blog with Bitcoin-based memberships and content access.
+✔ Built for Creators – Monetize your content your way, with full flexibility.

+## 🎯 What can I do with the BTCPay-Ghost integration?

+1. Accept Donations – Allow readers support your work with donations in Bitcoin.

+2. Paywall Content – Restrict access to premium articles, videos, or other content, unlocking it through Bitcoin payments.

+3. Tiered Membership Creation and Subscriptions - Offer exclusive content to members and subscribers in a tier.

-💡 Ready to power your blog with Bitcoin?
-Set up your BTCPay Server and start accepting payments
+Ready to take your blog to the next level?
+Set up BTCPay Server and start accepting Bitcoin payments today 🚀

 ## Prerequisites:

 Before diving into the setup process, ensure you have the following:

 - [A Ghost account](https://ghost.org/) or [self-hosted Ghost instance](https://ghost.org/docs/install/).
-- BTCPay Server - [self-hosted](Deployment.md) or run by a [third-party host](/Deployment/ThirdPartyHosting.md) v2.0.0 or later.
+- BTCPay Server - [self-hosted](Deployment.md) or run by a [third-party host](/Deployment/ThirdPartyHosting.md) v2.0.7 or later.
 - [Created BTCPay Server store](CreateStore.md) with [wallet set up](WalletSetup.md)

 ## Setting up BTCPay Server with Ghost